HervisDaubeny/matrix_class/README.md

     value value value ... value 		#first row with n values ...						#m - 1 rows
     value value value ... value			#m th row with n values

+Pylint score:
+    Your code has been rated at 9.87/10